 A combined vision for art and an eternal optimism turned a dreary economic situation into an opportunity as Spiritiles deliver a beautifully handmade art product to a market looking for affordable pieces to show their fine art collectors.
 Today, Houston no longer makes Spiritiles out of a garage -“Llewtopia,” as he calls it, is an expanding art studio near downtown Atlanta employing ten full-time artists and artisans as of October 2013.

 Each Spiritile is carefully handmade using a series of intricate stencil techniques.
 From the beginning, Houston’s vision for his enameled artworks drew from the beauty of simplicity.
-He sought after an imagistic theme for his work rather than pursuing the abstract often seen in other enameled wall art.
+He sought an imagistic theme for his work rather than pursuing the abstract often seen in other enameled wall art.
 The image is just the beginning - each piece is paired with a quote sgraffitoed around the sides to create an inspiring story through words and images in glass.